Preparing today’s vineyards for tomorrow

-With the Vinid'Occ key challenge, the Occitanie region is supporting varietal innovation for the future of viticulture and oenology in the region.
-Patrice This, researcher at the Agap Institute laboratory and scientific leader of this project, details this fundamental research of international significance on vines and wine, from the gene to the bottle and to consumers.
+Through the Vinid’Occ flagship initiative, the Occitanie region is supporting varietal innovation to shape the future of viticulture and oenology in the region.
+Patrice This, a researcher at the Agap Institute and the project’s principal investigator, explains this groundbreaking, internationally significant research on grapes and wine—from the gene to the bottle and on to consumers.

-With 265,000 hectares of vineyards—34% of France's total—the Occitan wine region is the largest in France.
-This leading position makes the region a stronghold of viticulture and oenology.
-These are promising areas for the region's future, which it has chosen to support through the Vinid'Occ key challenge.
+With 265,000 hectares of vineyards—accounting for 34% of France’s total vineyard area—the Occitan wine region is the largest in France.
+This top ranking makes the region a powerhouse of viticulture and oenology.
+These are promising areas for the region’s future, which the regional government has chosen to support through the Vinid’Occ key initiative.

 Following Rivoc and BiovidOc, which aim to advance regional research to better preserve biodiversity and combat vector-borne diseases, the region is now turning to Vinid’Oc to support varietal innovation in Occitanie.